lazd/gulp-replace/README.md

 Type: `boolean`
 Default: `true`

 Skip binary files.
-This option is true by default.
-If you want to replace content in binary files, you must explicitly set it to false
+This option is `true` by default.
+If you want to replace content in binary files, you must explicitly set it to `false`.

 [MDN documentation for RegExp]: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/RegExp